ericskim/redax/readme.md

 - Tests for floating point inequalities for conc2abs method in continuous covers
   - Iterators for the 2^n reduced grid traversal
 - Document more (especially class attributes)
-- Change fine to coarse abstraction
 - FRR check across modules for dynamic grids
 - Custom errors for out of domain
-- Try and reinstall from scratch in a virtualenv
 - Example
   - 3DOF ship
-  - lunar lander
+  - OpenAI lunar lander
   - Pair of dubins vehicles
+- Reinstall from scratch in a virtualenv
-- Upload to github and add code coverage, travis-cl banners
+  - Upload to github and add code coverage, travis-ci banners
-- Test performance of an immutable AbstractModule and abstraction via a .refine() method.
+- Test performance of an immutable AbstractModule and abstraction via a .io_refine() method.
-- Rewrite continuous covers to have an overlap parameter.
+- Rewrite continuous cover grid to have an overlap parameter.
+- Rewrite safe/target predicates as source and sink modules and use series composition operator for synthesis.

 Future Features
 ------